Sweetpea

 Which books are in the Sweetpea series?

-The Sweetpea book series consists of five novels in total, with the final book released in October 2024.
+The Sweetpea book series has five novels in total, with the final book being released in October 2024.

 The stories follow Rhiannon Lewis throughout her life.